pikepdf/pikepdf/README.rst

 Python + QPDF = "py" + "qpdf" = "pyqpdf", which looks like a dyslexia test.
 Say it out loud, and it sounds like "pikepdf".

-**This is in early development.
-Expect breakage.**
+**This package is in pre-alpha.**

 Python 3.5 and 3.6 are fully supported.

+Features:

+-   Editing, manipulation and transformation of existing PDFs
+-   Based on the mature, proven QPDF C++ library
+-   Can read and write PDFs with any type of PDF encryption (except public key)
+-   Supports all PDF compression filters
+-   Supports PDF object streams
+-   Supports PDF 1.3 through 1.7
+-   Can manipulate PDF/A and other types of PDF without losing their metadata marker
+-   Can create "fast web view" (linearized) PDFs
+-   Automatically recovers and repairs damaged PDFs
+-   Implements more of the PDF specification than existing Python PDF tools
+-   For convenience, renders PDF pages or embedded PDF images in Jupyter notebooks and IPython

+This library is similar to PyPDF2 and pdfrw – it provides low level access to PDF features and allows editing and content transformation of existing PDFs, and requires some knowledge of the PDF specification.

-Python 2.7 and earlier versions of Python 3 are not currently supported but is probably not difficult to achieve.
+Python 2.7 and earlier versions of Python 3 are not currently supported but support is probably not difficult to achieve.
 Pull requests are welcome.

-This library is similar to PyPDF2 and pdfrw – it provides low level access to PDF features and allows editing and content transformation of existing PDFs.
-The advantage it offers is it's based on the mature QPDF C++ PDF library, so it already implements more of the PDF specification than the existing Python PDF tools.
-It supports reading and writing all types of PDF encryption (except public key), all PDF compression filters, object streams, "fast web view" (linearized) PDFs.
-It automatically attempts to recover damaged PDFs where possible.

 Installation